Cheap Washing Machine Insurance

 Will my washing machine be covered by my contents insurance?

-However, most contents insurance policies do not cover white goods against normal wear and tear, which means if your domestic appliance simply breaks down you likely won’t be covered.
+However, most home insurance policies do not cover white goods against normal wear and tear or accidental damage, which means if your domestic appliance simply breaks down you likely won’t be covered by that type of policy.

 Do I need two insurance policies if I have a separate washing machine and tumble dryer?